 - Whether the garnishment would inflict undue financial hardship on you

-VA disability benefits are designed to provide financial support for a disabled veteran and his or her family.
+VA disability benefits provide financial support for a disabled veteran and their family.
 For this reason, it may be appropriate that some of your benefits go toward the support of a child or ex-spouse.
 The outcome must be fair to you as well, which is why it is important to obtain legal counsel if you feel your rights are in peril.